cnlohr/fix32_fft/README.md

 If you are in a situation where you would like to license the code under the New BSD license, you may.
 Both authors approve it use.

-The original authors, Tom Roberts and Malcolm Slaney could not be reached for license concerns but it has departed
+The original authors, Tom Roberts and Malcolm Slaney could not be reached for license concerns but it has departed significantly.